-Aloe vera and propolis: A combination of aloe vera and propolis, a natural bee product, showed promising effects on psoriasis in a 2018 study.
+Aloe vera and propolis: A combination of aloe vera and propolis, a natural bee product, showed promising effects on psoriasis in a

-Fish oil: Including certain fatty acids in the diet can help maintain normal bodily function and prevent anomalies of the skin.
+Fish oil: Including certain fatty acids in the diet can help maintain normal bodily function and

 Probiotics: Some microbial supplements can help regulate the immune system, such as Bifidobacterium infantis, according to this 2013 study.
 This might help reduce the inflammatory effects of psoriasis.